alopecia areta treatment

 As the behaviour of alopecia areata can unpredictable, repeated treatments may be necessary every 4-6 weeks.

-schedule a consultation for alopecia areata treatment in singapore
+Schedule a consultation for alopecia areata treatment in Singapore

 The first appearance of patchy hair loss in alopecia areata can lead to much distress in many patients.
 To receive the best alopecia areta treatment results, Dr.Ng offers a personalised treatment plan that is unique to your condition.
 Contact us to schedule an appointment with Dr.Ng today.